 The last few years have been an especially tumultuous time for the healthcare industry.
-With the passage of the Affordable Care Act, there has been an influx of newly insured patients (estimates place the number somewhere between 30-34 million).
+And with the passage of the Affordable Care Act, there has been an influx of newly insured patients (estimates place the number somewhere between 30-34 million).
 Though this new cohort of insured patients is tremendously progressive for the country, the healthcare system as a whole has not been equipped to deal with this significant rise in demand.
 The strain on capacity in healthcare systems across the country has had rippling effects, but the most significant among them is the impact on operating cost.
-The balance between containing costs and providing consistent quality of care to patients is a difficult one to achieve, and will be the underpinning of all challenges facing the healthcare industry in 2016.
+The balance between containing costs and providing consistent quality of care to patients is a difficult one to achieve and will be the underpinning of all challenges facing the healthcare industry in the near future.

-With this context in mind, here are our projections of the top 5 strategic challenges in healthcare for 2016:
+With this context in mind, here are our projections of the top 5 strategic challenges in healthcare:

 1. Rising Medical Cost for Employers